 Carrie Johnson, PE, SE

-Carrie serves as Chief Information Officer of Wallace Engineering.
-She received her Bachelor of Architectural Engineering and Master of Architectural Engineering degrees from Oklahoma State…View Profile
+Carrie serves as Chair of the Board on Wallace Engineering’s Board of Directors.
+She received her Bachelor of Architectural Engineering and Master of Architectural Engineering…View Profile

 As engineers, we tend to focus on the calculations and drawings and not on the other aspects of running a successful business.
 I think a lot of us go into engineering because doing calculations and solving problems is our comfort zone.
 In general, engineers aren’t as comfortable with the human interaction side of our business.
 I heard a great joke one time that describes these phenomena.
 It goes like this – How do you describe an extroverted engineer?
 He looks at your shoes instead of his own whenever he speaks to you.
 I actually don’t know many structural engineers who are this introverted, but the generality applies a little, as much as I hate to admit it.

 We need to make sure that we have the tools and information to respond to whatever comes our way.
 At Wallace Engineering, we’ve started a series of soft skills training sessions and based on the feedback, we plan on doing more of this training.
 It really helps everyone – engineers, administrative staff, accounting staff, CAD technicians – feel more comfortable as they develop these skills.